Skip to content

 Types of Emergencies, Disasters and Catastrophes

-first aid emergency preparednessMedical Emergencies
+first aid

 Many of us drive and might be injured in an accident while on vacation or while driving across town.
 Perhaps more common than injuries is finding ourselves in a stalled car on the side of the road.
 While most of us depend on our cars to run smoothly, there are times when things don’t go quite as expected.
-There are some pretty simple things we can do to deal with those unexpected and very inconvenient break downs.
+There are some pretty simple emergency preparedness things we can do to deal with those unexpected and very inconvenient break downs.

 Winter Storm Kits for your Car